ABOUT THE AUTHOR

 - “Last Night’s Diversion & Nice Little Ball,” in JASNA News, Summer 2011 (vol. 27, no.2).
 Emma Smith’s early diaries reveal the secrets of a “London Season, circa 1816″.
 Hear the article presented via YouTube!

 - with Alan Godfrey.
 The Seymours of Kinwarton (a fundraiser for the church of St. Mary, Kinwarton, Warwickshire, England).
 A look at the early life of Fanny Seymour née Smith, from young girl to new wife; Mr Godfrey concentrates on Rev. Richard Seymour, Vicar of Kinwarton and Great Alne (Warwickshire).
 St. Mary’s was Richard’s primary parish, which he served until the 1870s.
 Lady Smith’s two daughters raised funds for new service books the Christmas of 1847; and brother-in-law Arthur Currie gifted a chancel window.
 Several family inscriptions can be found within the church.
 Fanny and Richard are buried in Kinwarton.

-- Scenes from Life: Jane Austen’s World, through Contemporary (Female) Voices.
+- Chasing Jane Austen: Women’s Writing & Female Culture in the Long Eighteenth Century.
 The “London Season” (important to Sense and Sensibilty); the Royal Family (think: Emma‘s dedication to the Prince of Wales); the “Lady of the Manor (what’s Pride and Prejudice without Lady Catherine de Bourgh?!); and that ever present topic of conversation: the English Weather.
 All such topics are cover, in spades, in the diaries and letters of the extended Smith & Gosling family.